 It is also better to be observant rather than just be the person who is always talking.
 Observe carefully how others might feel, or if there’s an ongoing tension.
 If people are uncomfortable about a situation, speaking out might not be a good idea just yet.
 Observing alone can already give a clue what the message is all about.

 To become an effective communicator, a person should learn to express things using one’s own language.
 It simply means having a unique way of delivering the message across, which could make it more memorable and meaningful.

 A healthy communication between people is really more about common sense.
 By being observant, one will know what to say and when to say it.
-A good relationship involves talking and listening.
+A good relationship involves talking and listening and can lead to perhaps finding the right person that will eventually lead you to have the discussion about whether to have a co sleeper attached to your bed for the new baby on the way.
 There will be times when one will talk, and another time when one will listen.
 This makes communication constant and effective.
 A healthy communication improves relationships and helps to ease tensions as well as make relationships stronger.